 4 – Sandboarding at Port Stephens (New South Wales)

 Do you fancy a little more action and adrenaline?
 Then sandboarding might be for you.
 This is possible in several places in Australia, but I’d like to tip you around Port Stephens.
-Besides the fact that Port Stephens is a very nice place to stay, there are also beautiful sand dunes, where you can sandboard very well.
+Besides the fact that Port Stephens is a very nice place to stay, there are also beautiful dunes, where you can sandboard very well.

 There are different heights of which you can board, so you can build it up slowly.
 Always make sure you have enough water with you and protection from the sun.
 Have you ever sandboarded?